-In view that the Chairman is not independent, the Board had appointed Mr Quah Ban Huat as the Company's Lead Independent Director on 27 February 2017.
+In view that the Chairman is not independent, the Board had appointed Ms Lee Lay Eng Juliana as the Company's Lead Independent Director on 29 April 2024.
 The Lead Independent Director is responsible for leading and coordinating the activities of the Independent and Non-Executive Directors and serve as a principal liaison on Board issues between the Independent and Non-Executive Directors and the Chairman of the Board to provide a non-executive perspective and contribute to a balance of viewpoints on the Board.

-The Lead Independent Director may call for meetings of Non-Executive Directors to meet or communicate amongst themselves, without the presence of the Executive Directors, as and when the need arises.
+The Lead Independent Director may call for meetings of Independent and Non-Executive Directors to meet or communicate amongst themselves, without the presence of the Non-Executive Board Chairman and Executive Directors, as and when the need arises.

-The Lead Independent Director is available to shareholders who have concerns for which contact through the normal channels of the Chairman, Group CEO or Executive Directors have failed to resolve or for which such contact is inappropriate.
-During FY2023, there were no query or request received from shareholders on any matters which required the Lead Independent Director's attention.
+The Lead Independent Director is available to shareholders who have concerns for which contact through the normal channels of the Board Chairman, Group CEO or Executive Directors have failed to resolve or for which such contact is inappropriate.
+During FY2024, there was no query or request received from shareholders on any matters which required the Lead Independent Director's attention.